-This service covers the preparation of letters that demand money, property, or some other property interest that you have, except an interest that is an excluded service.
-It also covers mailing them to the addressee and forwarding and explaining any response to you.
+This service covers the preparation of letters that demand money, property or some other property interest of the participant, except an interest that is an excluded service.
+It also covers mailing them to the addressee and forwarding and explaining any response to the participant.
 Negotiations and representation in litigation are not included.